Departure of King Wilhelm I for the Army, July 31, 1870: Description

 In this painting, Menzel depicts the boulevard Unter den Linden, in Berlin, in a strongly perspective composition.
 A huge crowd cheers the Prussian King Wilhelm I, who is sitting next to his wife in a carriage and is heading towards the Brandenburg Gate to reach the Berlin Potsdamer Bahnhof.
 Wilhelm traveled to the theater of war as commander-in-chief of the armies of the North German Confederation and the southern German states, whose deployment across the Rhine was almost complete.
 The Berlin Palace is in the background of the painting, but the other royal buildings, such as the royal operas don't appear at all.
 The tower of the recently completed Red Town Hall, on the other hand, is painted more clearly, which points to the increasing importance of the bourgeoisie after the war had been won (Menzel completed the painting in 1871 after the war).
 Both the shadowy castle and the town hall are the only buildings that can be clearly identified.
-The bourgeois facades on the right edge of the picture, on the other hand, are fictitious and appear oversized in their almost vertical perspective cornice line due to the strong view from below.
+The bourgeois façades on the right edge of the picture, on the other hand, are fictitious and appear oversized in their almost vertical perspective cornice line due to the strong view from below.
 With her neo-baroque decorations, it could be a depiction of an in the foreground; these building facades represent the prosperity of the self-celebrating bourgeoisie in a time of economic upswing.